TylerAuer/nfl-wins-losses/README.md

 Before the season, everyone drafts teams for either their wins or their losses.
 For example, you might draft:

-* Giants wins
+* Giants wins (someone can also draft Giants losses but no one else can draft Giant wins)
 * Cowboys losses
 * Eagles losses
 * Washington losses

 As the season progresses, you get a point for each matching result.
 So, if the Giants go 10 - 6, they'd be worth 10 points at the end of the year.
+The person who drafted Giants losses would get 6 points.

 **Both sides (wins and losses) of the same team can be drafted.** This means you are often rooting against someone else each week.